Chetan-Gudagamanal/React-Task01-PriceCart-bootstrap/README.md

 # React-Task01-price-cart-bootstrap

-Task: To create pricecart in below link using React Price cart bootstrap(https://startbootstrap.com/snippets/pricing-table)
+Task to create pricecart as in following link using React:
+Price cart bootstrap(https://startbootstrap.com/snippets/pricing-table)